thebigcrafter/ktpmpl-cfs/README.md

 # ktpmpl-cfs

-Virion to easily implement common functionalities on KygekTeam PocketMine-MP plugins (e.g. config version check).
+A PocketMine-MP virion to easily implement common functionalities on KygekTeam PocketMine-MP plugins (e.g. config version check).
 This virion alleviates the need to readd and reuse the same codes over and over across KygekTeam plugins.

 ## Features